appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The input substring is empty.

     * 1a1.
-Realodex shows an error message.
+Realodex shows an error message indicating that the filter criteria cannot be empty.

         Use case ends.

 * 1b.
 The name input is not of valid format.

   * 1b1.
-Realodex shows an error message.
+Realodex shows an error message highlighting the correct format.

     Use case ends.